 The best of the best is required here.
 While small GTs can be got from lower rated lines and leaders too, but if you want that monster GT on your lap you should get at least 100 lb test braid line and 150-200 lbs test leaders from top brands in your region.

 Two knots are required which should stand the test of the GT force, one is a braid line to leader knot - the best knot for this is the FG knot.
 You can find youtube videos of how to tie FG knot.
 Practice this knot a lot before going out to the actual GT fishing trip.
 The great advantage of this knot is the slim profile and can pass through the rod guides easily and the second advantage is the strength of this knot as it will not slip in any stress condition if properly tied.
 Sometimes the FG knot is not closed properly and this can lead to the knot opening up and you will lose all your expensive terminal tackle and lures and the fish.
-So it is imperative to practice this again and again ill you are confident of doing this.
+So it is imperative to practice this, again and again, till you are confident of doing this.

 The second knot is for tying the leader to the swivel.
 This can be your regular clinch knot or the improved clinch knot.
 Again make sure it is tied properly and give it a few good tugs to see if it is slipping.

 Heavy duty Split Rings are required to attach the hooks to the lure.
 These should be at least 200-300 lbs test.
 To attach the leader to the lure you need a 300 lbs test ball bearing swivel.
-This is requried to prevent line twisting and hook and lure damage when the GT is doing its death roll.
+This is required to prevent line twisting and hook and lure damage when the GT is doing its death roll.
 Good brands here are NT Power Swivels and Owner Hyper wire Split rings.

 Accessories and Tools

-Other than all of the above, for catch and release the fish, it would be best to wear a pair of long-nosed pliers on your belt.
+Other than all of the above, for catch and release of the fish, it would be best to wear a pair of long-nosed pliers on your belt.
 This would allow you to easily remove the hooks without hooking yourself.

 Split ring pliers which can open a size 10/11 split ring is essential when changing the hooks on your lures.

-Good quality casting gloves are also useful in avoiding blisters when you are casting heavy poppers for long hours or wish to grab the GT for a picture.
+Good quality popping casting gloves are also useful in avoiding blisters when you are casting heavy poppers for long hours or wish to grab the GT for a picture.

 Another important accessory is a Fish fighting belt.
 The backbreaking fight requires your rod to be positioned in a stable manner with all your focus being on pumping and reeling.